Wandalen/wTools/module/core/process_tools/docs/feature/002_output_capture.md

 ### Design

 `Report` is unconditionally populated before the exit-code check.
 In `run()`, `command`, `current_path`, stdout, and stderr are stored into the report struct before the success/failure branch.
 The divergence happens only at the very end — after all fields are filled.
-This means `Err(report)` is never a partially-filled struct, so callers can apply identical display or logging logic regardless of branch.
+This means the failure path never carries a partially-filled report, so callers can apply identical display or logging logic regardless of branch.

 The `Display` impl prefixes the command with `>` and the working directory with `@`, then indents stdout/stderr with two spaces (replacing `\n` with `\n  `).
 Whitespace-only output blocks are suppressed.
 This format is designed for inline subprocess tracing in CLI tool output.